perforce/helix-authentication-service/README.md

 compatibility issues with some modules, and in general can be a bit unstable.

 ### Build and Start

+These instructions assume you will be testing with the OpenID provider, as the SAML test IdP is a little more work to set up, and is easier to run in Docker.

 First get the oidc-provider application running: